What Is Castile Soap? Here’s Why You Need it in Your Home…

-Castile soap can be used for so many things including: shampoo, body wash, hand soap, countertop cleaner, dish soap…and much more.
+It can be used for so many things including: shampoo, body wash, hand soap, countertop cleaner, dish soap…and much more.

-I use Castile soap as dish washing soap, laundry detergent, hand soap, countertop spray, and soft scrub on a daily basis, but the uses are endless!
+I use Castile soap as dishwashing soap, laundry detergent, hand soap, countertop spray, and soft scrub on a daily basis, but the uses are endless!

-This magical green cleaning product is non-toxic and bio-degradable since it is made from plant based oils rather than animal fat.
+This magical green cleaning product is non-toxic and bio-degradable since it is made from plant-based oils rather than animal fat.

-The most common Castile soap brand is Dr. Bronner’s.
+The most common brand is Dr. Bronner’s.
 You can typically find at your grocery store, but it is also available on Amazon and other online retailers.
 I have found that Target has the best price.